Country code top-level domains in Trinidad and Tobago

 Fortunately, there isn’t much competition in the short term, but in the long term there’ll definitely be.
 And if you’re thinking long term, there’s no time like the present.

+The site is pretty utilitarian but gets the job done; it’s intuitive and easy to navigate.
 Prices may seem high when compared head to head with a .com domain.
-I’m sure TTNIC’s pricing methodology came up with what they believe is an optimal cost structure.
 It all depends on your budget and how much you are willing to pay, and that’s your call.
 See the full price list on their website.